PapiLer/Reforestation/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.